Bourbon Street: Since 1960

 There was a move in the 1960s under District Attorney Jim Garrison to clean up Bourbon Street.
 In August 1962, two months after he was elected, Garrison began raiding adult entertainment establishments on Bourbon.
+These raids also targeted B-drinking, a scheme where a stripper in the establishment conned men into buying highly overpriced drinks.
 His efforts mirrored those of his predecessors, which had been largely unsuccessful; however, he had more success.
 He forced closure on a dozen nightclubs convicted of prostitution and selling overpriced alcohol.
 Following this campaign, Bourbon Street became populated by peep shows and sidewalk beer stands.

 When Mayor Moon Landrieu came into office in 1970, he focused his efforts on stimulating tourism.
 He did so by making Bourbon Street a pedestrian mall, making it more inviting.
 The 1980s and 1990s were characterized by a Disneyfication of Bourbon Street.
 Critics of the rapid increase of souvenir shops and corporate ventures said that Bourbon Street had become Creole Disneyland, and that the street's authenticity had been lost in this process.

-On April 5, 2018, a giant saxophone, nearly 11 ft high, was installed in the street, a gift from Namur, Belgium to commemorate that the inventor of the instrument, Adolphe Sax, was from Dinant in Namur.
+On April 5, 2018, a giant saxophone, nearly 11 ft high, was installed in the street.
+The installation was a gift from Namur, Belgium, to commemorate that the inventor of the instrument, Adolphe Sax, was from Dinant in Namur.

+1971- Pedestrian Mall

+It was at this point that the city acknowledged Bourbon Street was a hub in nightlife and had begun transforming the street into a pedestrian mall.
+Along with that came the time when ambulatory drinking and the infamous go cup began.